Alexander Kudryavtsev: 2008

 Kudryavtsev began the year positively by reaching the second round of his maiden top-level tournament.
 After coming through qualifying he beat Prakash Amritraj of India.
 In the second round he faced former World No. 1 Carlos Moyá and lost in a hard-fought game 3–6, 7–6(4), 2–6.
 His next international event was at Estoril in Portugal in April where he lost in the first round to France's Thierry Ascione (ranked #82).

 He competed in his first Masters Series event at Toronto in Canada in July.
 In the first round he upset No. 33 ranked Philipp Kohlschreiber of Germany 6–2, 7–6(7) but he could not repeat this in the second round as he lost to Frenchman Richard Gasquet (ranked #12).

 2012

 Kudryavtsev began the year by qualifying for the Australian Open main draw.
 He met No. 3 seed Roger Federer in the opening round and lost in three sets.

 Singles performance timeline

 This table is current through the 2016 US Open.

 Personal life

-Kudryavtsev began playing tennis at the age of six while living in St. Petersburg in Russia.
+Kudryavtsev began playing tennis at the age of six while living in Saint Petersburg in Russia.
 He admired tennis players Andre Agassi and countryman Marat Safin while growing up and strove to be as good as them.
 As a professional he enjoys playing on most surfaces except grass and does not have a favorite shot.
 He's coached by Vadim Davletshin.